 The Ficus does not need much nutrition.
 After purchase, the Ficus can go for months without food.
 Give food only in the spring or summer.
 Never give too much this can lead to burning of the roots.
 Check the package for the correct dosage.

-It is best to repaint a Ficus once every two years in a larger pot.
-The best period for transplanting is spring or immediately after the plant has been purchased.
-A larger pot will stimulate growth and the advantage is a larger buffer soil so that the water is more spread and there is less chance of root rot.
-Always take a pot that is 20 to 25% larger and do not use Hydro granules at the bottom of the pot.
+It is best to repot a Ficus once every two years in a larger pot.
+The best period for repotting is spring or immediately after the plant has been purchased.
+A larger pot will stimulate growth and the advantage is a larger buffer soil so that the water is spread more and there is less chance of root rot.
+Always take a pot that is 20 to 25% larger and do not use Hydro pellets on the bottom of the pot.
 It is best to use a plastic insert cover for large pots.

 If you move a Ficus or there is too little light, the plant will lose leaf.
 This is also likely to happen when you purchase in the winter.
 In the winter, it is better to place the houseplant closer to a window.
 In the spring, the Ficus will recover "with proper care" and thus create new leaves.

 If the ficus gets yellow leaves while you take care of it as always, then maybe give it some new food.

 A ficus is a relatively fast grower and it is therefore best to prune every fall.
 The advantage of this is that the plant receives more light, stays more compact and you don't get long shoots.
 The Ficus lyrata is an odd man out.
 It is best to prune this houseplant in late spring (May-June).
 The reason for this is that the Lyrata needs more power to walk out.
 The Ficus lyrata will "branch at every branch where it is pruned".
 This gives you a nice full room or office plant.
 Use a pair of secateurs and cover the wounds with cigarette ash to stop the bleeding of the houseplant.